NVlabs/DG-Net/README.md

 ```

 ## Related Work
-Other GAN-based methods compared in the paper: we forked the code and made some changes for evaluatation.
-Thank authors for their great work: [LSGAN](https://github.com/layumi/DCGAN-pytorch), [FDGAN](https://github.com/layumi/FD-GAN) and [PG2GAN](https://github.com/charliememory/Pose-Guided-Person-Image-Generation).
+Other GAN-based methods compared in the paper include [LSGAN](https://github.com/layumi/DCGAN-pytorch), [FDGAN](https://github.com/layumi/FD-GAN) and [PG2GAN](https://github.com/charliememory/Pose-Guided-Person-Image-Generation).
+We forked the code and made some changes for evaluatation, thank the authors for their great work.
 We would also like to thank to the great projects in [person re-id baseline](https://github.com/layumi/Person_reID_baseline_pytorch), [MUNIT](https://github.com/NVlabs/MUNIT) and [DRIT](https://github.com/HsinYingLee/DRIT).